craigk5n/javacaltools/README.txt

                            k5n java calendar tools
 ****************************************************************************

-Version:      0.2.6
+Version:      0.3.0
 URL:          http://javacaltools.sourceforge.net
 Author:       Craig Knudsen, craig [< at >] k5n.us
 License:      GNU GPL
+Requires:     Java 1.5 or later

 ---------------------------------------------------------------------------
                          BUILDING
 ---------------------------------------------------------------------------
 To build the source, you will need to use ant with the provided build.xml file.
-(Ant 1.6 or later is required.)
+(Ant 1.6 and or later is required.
+Java 1.5 or later is required.)

 To build with ant: